Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Electrothermal performance

-In order to investigate the cooler performance, we first measured the thermometer IVs near z.b. with the cooler inactive \textit{i.e.} cooler bias $I_\textrm{clr}~=~0$ as shown in Fig.~\ref{fig:FIG2-IVdata}b).
-At $T_\textrm{bath}$~=~1.4~K the IV shows supercurrent-like behaviour until a threshold current of 0.20~$\mu$A is exceeded and the voltage abruptly increases, switching the thermometer to resistive state.
-Importantly, at temperatures above 1.4~K, we do not observe high sub-gap tunnel resistance values that decline with increasing temperature, which would be expected from conventional NIS tunnel transport theory.
-In contrast, all realized junctions display anomalously high z.b. conductance until a temperature-dependent threshold bias current is reached.
-This phenomenology appears analogous to the one shown in transparent NIS junctions \cite{Hekking1993InterferenceSuperconductor, Hekking1994SubgapInterface, Faivre2015AndreevThermometry}.
-Overall, the z.b. resistance increases linearly with temperature in range 1.4~K to 2.0~K, and monotonically until saturation at 2.4~K (see inset of Fig.~\ref{fig:FIG2-IVdata}b) ).
+The thermometer \textit{I-V}s near ZB with the cooler inactive \textit{i.e.} cooler bias $I_\textrm{clr}~=~0$ were recorded at several $T_\textrm{bath}$ are shown in Fig.~\ref{fig:FIG2-IVdata}b).
+At $T_\textrm{bath}$~=~1.4~K, the \textit{I-V} shows supercurrent-like behavior until a threshold current of 0.20~µA is exceeded and the voltage abruptly increases, switching the thermometer to resistive state.
+Importantly, at temperatures above 1.4~K, we do not observe high subgap tunnel resistance values that decline with increasing temperature, which would be expected from conventional \textit{N-I-S} tunnel transport theory \cite{Giazotto2006OpportunitiesApplications}.
+In contrast, all realized junctions display anomalously high ZB conductance until a temperature-dependent threshold bias current is reached.
+This phenomenology appears analogous to the one shown in transparent \textit{N-I-S} junctions \cite{Hekking1993InterferenceSuperconductor, Hekking1994SubgapInterface, Faivre2015AndreevThermometry}.
+Overall, the ZB resistance increases linearly with temperature in range 1.4~K to 2.0~K, and monotonically until saturation at 2.4~K (see inset of Fig.~\ref{fig:FIG2-IVdata}b) ).
 In the following, we use this mechanism for thermometry.
-The z.b. resistances $R_\textrm{z.b.}$ were extracted with a linear fit to the data points below 9~nA bias currents $I_\textrm{thm}$.
-In this current range, the bias applied to the thermometer corresponds to a maximum power of 1.3~pW at $T_\textrm{bath}$~=~2.4~K. $R_\textrm{z.b.}$ at each $T_\textrm{bath}$ are shown in the inset of Fig.~\ref{fig:FIG2-IVdata}b) from 1.4~K to 2.4~K with a linear interpolation line between the data points used as the thermometer calibration.
-The operative limitations of this thermometer are discussed in detail in the supplementary section~S4.
+The ZB resistances $R_\textrm{ZB}$ were extracted with a linear fit to the data points below 9-nA bias currents $I_\textrm{thm}$.
+In this current range, the bias applied to the thermometer corresponds to a maximum power of 1.3~pW at $T_\textrm{bath}$~=~2.4~K. $R_\textrm{ZB}$ at each $T_\textrm{bath}$ are shown in the inset of Fig.~\ref{fig:FIG2-IVdata}b) from 1.4~K to 2.4~K with a linear interpolation line between the data points used as the thermometer calibration.
+The operative limitations of this thermometer are discussed in detail in the Sec.
+S3 within the Supplemental Material~\cite{supplementary}.

+To characterize the cooling performance of the refrigerator, the two measurement schemes discussed above were combined, thus utilizing the full circuit shown in Fig. \ref{fig:FIG1-device}a).
+The thermometer \textit{I-V}s near ZB were recorded as a function of $I_\textrm{clr}$ at several $T_\textrm{bath}$.
+The cooler bias points were chosen based on the \textit{I-V}s shown in Fig. \ref{fig:FIG2-IVdata}a).